tbouffard/Build-Bonita/README.md

 ------------

 - Disk space: around 15 GB free space.
 Around 4 GB of dependencies will be downloaded (sources, Maven dependencies, ...).
 A fast internet connection is recommended.
-- OS: This script is designed for Linux Operating System.
+- OS: this script is designed for Linux Operating System.
 It is not regularly tested on Windows or Mac but should work on these OS.
-- Maven: 3.6.x
+- Maven: 3.6.x.
-- Java: Oracle/OpenJDK Java 8 (⚠ you cannot use Java 11 to build Bonita)
+- Java: Oracle/OpenJDK Java 8 (⚠ you cannot use Java 11 to build Bonita).